UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Using a spring home maintenance checklist to find and seal energy-wasting drafts can lower your utility costs.

-Every new homeowner should establish a solid baseline for their property’s energy efficiency before the sweltering heat arrives.
-Creating a comprehensive spring home maintenance checklist helps you diagnose the root causes of uneven temperatures and stubbornly high utility bills.
-To keep yourself organized, follow a simple checklist that outlines the most common cooling-season prep tasks.
+Every new homeowner should establish a solid baseline for their property’s energy efficiency long before the sweltering heat forces their air conditioner into overdrive.
+Creating a comprehensive spring home maintenance checklist helps you systematically diagnose the root causes of uneven temperatures and stubbornly high utility bills.
+Rather than randomly applying caulk, a strategic audit gives you a clear roadmap of exactly where your house is losing energy.
+To keep yourself organized, follow our expanded checklist that outlines the most common cooling-season prep tasks.

 TaskTime EstimateCost RangeSkill Level